Do you want to explore Huasteca Potosina San Luis Potosi?

 When you arrive, descend the roughly 150 wooden steps to the base of the waterfall.
 While you can’t swim here, the water flows into a series of small pools where you can swim.

 This is one of the least visited Huasteca Potosina waterfalls.
-On a weekday, you may just have it to yourself.
+On a weekday, you may have it all to yourself.

-Ciudad Valles is the biggest city in the region and thus the best place to base yourself if you plan to take Huasteca Potosina tours or hire taxis.
+Ciudad Valles is the biggest city in the region and thus the best place to base yourself if you plan to take Huasteca Potosina tours.

 Other than this restaurant which serves some of the best lamb barbacoa I’ve ever had, Ciudad Valles doesn’t offer much.
 In fact, the big city feels a bit jarring after spending so much time in nature.

 If you have a car and want to stay outside of the city, book a room at Selva Teenek Eco-Park.
-They have both luxury tent stays (with a real bed) and larger wooden cabins with multiple beds and an air conditioner.
+They have both luxury tent stays with a real bed as well as larger wooden cabins with multiple beds and an air conditioner.

 Where to Stay in Ciudad Valles